typegoose/typegoose/docs/guides/error-warning-details.md

 Error Class: `Error`

 Details:
-Typegoose requires at least NodeJS Version 12.22, because NodeJS 12 is the lowest actively maintained version AND is the lowest that supports all functions needed by typegoose (without having to add polyfills)
+Typegoose requires at least NodeJS Version 12.22, because:

+- it is the lowest version also supported by mongoose

 ### Function only supports to be called "${supported}" times [E003]